Why Cat Walls?

 Lack of exercise is an issue with many indoor cats.
 Providing them with a space of their own to jump, climb, and play is a great way to keep them mentally enriched and healthy.
 Our furniture is designed with this in mind, providing cats many routes to avoid conflicts, sisal holes for play, and sisal poles and posts for climbing and keeping claws healthy.

 We offer a wide variety of styles, sizes, and colors to match the decor in your home.
-If you're not quite sure of what's going to work well in the space, we suggest going with a piece from our Cat Mod section.
 This is a modular system that can be built in many different ways to create something very unique to the space.

 Having a space up high allows cats to have their own territory that is up high enough for them to feel secure, far out of reach of any perceived danger.